Smartlux/py232key/README.md

 ### Line Termination

-The `ser.readline()` function reads until it encounters a line terminator.
-By default, it recognizes the following as line terminators:
+The `ser.readline()` function returns when it encounters the `\n` terminator (LF, line feed).

-- `\n` (LF, line feed)
-- `\r` (CR, carriage return)
-- `\r\n` (CRLF, carriage return + line feed)

-If your serial device uses a different line terminator, you may need to modify the script to handle it appropriately.
+If your serial device uses a different line terminator, the function will return after one second (timeout).

+See the [pySerial documentation](https://pyserial.readthedocs.io/en/latest/shortintro.html#shortintro-readline) for further information.

 ## Error Handling